 The group is designed to be educational in nature, with various skills being taught each week.
 Time is allowed to discuss how to personalize the skills for each group member’s unique situations.
 People may choose to take part in individual sessions in conjunction with the group, allowing them a more private, in-depth review of how to use skills effectively.

 Developing Balanced Travels is an adaptation of the original Dialectical Behavioral Therapy, an evidence-based approach designed to help individuals build a life they felt was worth living.
 Developing Balanced Travels is evidence-supported and has been found to help people with a number of struggles, including depression, anxiety, anger, relationship problems, low self-esteem, personality disorders, and ineffective communication patterns.

-The facilitator is Ruth M. Denton-Graber, MS, LPCC, LMFT, DBTC.
-She is recognized by the National Dialectical Behavior Therapy Certification and Accreditation Association as a certified DBT provider.
+Ruth M. Denton-Graber, MS, LPCC, LMFT, DBTC, facilitates The Village's DBT groups with other Village therapists.
+Ruth is recognized by the National Dialectical Behavior Therapy Certification and Accreditation Association as a certified DBT provider.
 She is the first person in the state of North Dakota to be recognized as DBT Certified.

 DBT Group meets at The Village Family Service Center, 2701 12th Ave.
 S., Fargo.
 Most insurances are accepted.
 To register, call 701-451-4900 or contact us online.